Nazeer247/python-class/README.md

 # python-class
-this is my python class repository in COASA
+this is my python class repository in COESA